TheArtifulProgrammer/TheArtifulProgrammer/README.md

 # Hi there, I'm Munashe Chinake 👋

 I'm a passionate software engineer and cloud engineer who loves aviation and building intelligent applications.
-I work at the intersection of AI, cloud infrastructure, and product-quality software — building reliable, scalable systems and experimenting with LLM-powered experiences (chatbots, assistants, and retrieval-augmented apps).
+I work at the intersection of AI, cloud infrastructure, and product-quality software, building reliable, scalable systems and experimenting with LLM-powered experiences (chatbots, assistants, and retrieval-augmented apps).

 ---